yhemanth/similar_questions/workflow.md

 ## Improvements possible

-* Do we really need mathpix?
+* [RESOLVED] Do we really need mathpix?
 What we want is to convert a PDF with text including mathematical symbols to a markdown format.
 Is there a library that can do this for us?
+   * [SOLUTION] JPG images work well with GPT.
+It is cheaper than mathpix and is decent.
    * Research with GPT shows that the PDF I scan does not embed text well, it is actually some kind of image embedding.
 Hence, the workflow requires PDF -> OCR -> Markdown.
    * I verified this by copy-pasting content in the PDF and it is garbled where the math symbols start showing up.
-* If the above is present, then we don't need to do post-processing like converting to a single line etc. That can be folded into code.
+* [RESOLVED] If the above is present, then we don't need to do post-processing like converting to a single line etc. That can be folded into code.
-* Even if the mathpix usage cannot be avoided, we can:
+* [RESOLVED] Even if the mathpix usage cannot be avoided, we can:
    * Look to automate mathpix through their API.
    * Do post processing through code.
-* Mathpix API has a one time setup cost of 19$ which seems high given I am not sure I will use it effectively.
+* [RESOLVED] Mathpix API has a one time setup cost of 19$ which seems high given I am not sure I will use it effectively.
 Hence looking at GPT as an alternative.
 The cost estimate from GPT seems to be quite cheap.
 So, probably will try this first.
-* The inputs to the ipynb can be read through a file that can be replaced.
+* [RESOLVED] The inputs to the ipynb can be read through a file that can be replaced.
 That way we don't need to copy the questions into a python array format everytime.
+   * [SOLUTION] Converted to Python program.
-* The whole workflow can be easily automated from the point of generating the questions in a single line to getting the representative questions from the clusters.
+* [RESOLVED] The whole workflow can be easily automated from the point of generating the questions in a single line to getting the representative questions from the clusters.
 * It is not entirely clear if the similarity is working as well as it should.
 We can check if there is a more superior embedding model that we can try.
+* Along the lines of the above, the key improvement is to try and cluster the questions by how to solve them as opposed to the text in the questions itself.